PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 ## A biological motivation for negative autoregulation

 Theodosius Dobzhansky once wrote that "Nothing in biology makes sense except in the light of evolution."
-In the spirit of Dobzhansky's quotation, there must be some evolutionary justification for the presence of so many negatively autoregulating transcription factors.
-Our goal is to find this justification through biological modeling.
+In the spirit of his quotation, there must be some evolutionary reason for the presence of so many negatively autoregulating transcription factors.
+Our goal is to use biological modeling to find this justification.

 (CITE with link online:  Dobzhansky, Theodosius (March 1973), "Nothing in Biology Makes Sense Except in the Light of Evolution", American Biology Teacher, 35 (3): 125–129, JSTOR 4444260)

-* Imagine that we have two cells.
-In one cell, we have simple regulation of *Y* by a transcription factor *X*.
-In the other, *Y* is a transcription factor that negatively autoregulates.
+say that we have two transcription factors *X* and *Y* with *X* regulating the transcription of *Y*, and consider two cells.
+In one cell, *X* regulates the transcription of *Y*; in the other, we also have that *Y* negatively autoregulates.

-* Our plan is to build a model in which both of these two cell types are simulated.
-The idea is that we will simulate a "race" to steady state; which of the two systems can produce a steady state concentration of *Y* faster?
-Whichever particle is able to do so is able to respond more quickly to its environment and in a certain sense more fit.
+We are going to build a model simulating these two cellular environments, isolated to the concentration of *Y*.
+In particular, we will simulate a "race" to the steady state concentration of *Y*.
+The cell that is able to reach this steady state faster is able to respond more quickly to its environment and therefore presumably more fit for survival.

 * It is critical that as part of this simulation, we strive for the two systems to have the *same* steady-state concentration of *Y*.
 This way we keep as much as possible the same between the two simulations.